 You need to be highly motivated and demonstrate a keen interest in your chosen subject.
 Offers of a place on the course are dependent on your qualifications and practical aptitude.
 You will need:

-You will have an interview and initial assessment in maths and English and will attend a taster session.
-A small portfolio of your work will be required at the interview or taster day.
-If you are a mature learner, we may be able to take into consideration your previous experience in your chosen subject.
+You will have an interview and initial assessment in maths and English and you need to attend a taster session.
+We may be able to take into consideration your previous experience in your chosen subject.

 You will cover: